OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Static Analysis

-There are 2 main issues related with validating TLS connection: the first one is verification if a certificate comes from trusted source and the second one is a check whether the endpoint server presents the right certificate [3].
+There are 2 main issues related with validating TLS connection: the first one is verification if a certificate comes from trusted source and the second one is a check whether the endpoint server presents the right certificate <sup>[3]</sup>.

 ##### Verifying the Server Certificate

-A mechanism responsible for verifying conditions to establish a trusted connection in Android is called `TrustedManager`.
+A mechanism responsible for verifying conditions to establish a trusted connection in Android is called "TrustManager".
 Conditions to be checked at this point, are the following:

 * is the certificate signed by a "trusted" CA?
 * is the certificate expired?
-* Is the certificate self-sgined?
+* Is the certificate self-signed?

 You should look in a code if there are control checks of aforementioned conditions.
 For example, the following code will accept any certificate: